 Within your photography, you’ve seemed to explore as many mediums as possible.
 Do you have a favorite type of genre of photography you like to shoot?
 Why?

 I’m an avid enthusiast towards simplicity, I love shooting portraiture, and there is a delicate connection I experience with the person I’m photographing, which I enjoy!
 If not obvious enough, I love telling stories through images, it’s challenging and thrilling for me, a total euphoric mental high when I’m at that moment, and I simply live for that one moment!
 Every opportunity I get to just pick up my camera is a privilege; I never take for granted, regardless of what I’m shooting or if anyone else sees it or not, to me, I am eventually creating a memory.

 When conceptualizing ideas, what is your process like?
 Do you ever draw out sketches or create mood boards to help yourself visualize what you’re going for?

-It goes something like this: It can take somewhere between 2-weeks to several months, all depending on the project and if there is a deadline.
+It goes something like this: It can take somewhere between two weeks to several months, all depending on the project and if there is a deadline.

-I took the interest simply for the fact that I wanted to challenge myself more, it’s definitely much more difficult because moments are moving, and you have to pay close attention to the details.
-I enjoy the outcome more so then anything else, and have to constantly adapt to my environment by taking calculated-risks.
+I took an interest simply because I wanted to challenge myself more.
+It’s definitely much more difficult because moments are moving and you have to pay close attention to the details.
+I enjoy the outcome more so than anything else and have to constantly adapt to my environment by taking calculated risks.
 I enjoy the editing process along with my collaborators, yet the most difficult part is the process in itself.
-For some people it might be tedious but …HEY!
-This is what I signed up for!
+For some people it might be tedious but, hey, this is what I signed up for!